Afghanistan’s first female Paralympian is trapped in Kabul and cannot get to Tokyo

 The director of the women’s national soccer team for Afghanistan said Monday that her players have “left their houses to go to relatives and hide” because their neighbors know they are athletes.

 “They are crying. … They are afraid,” Khalida Popal, who lives in London after death threats over her public opposition to the Taliban forced her into exile, said in comments published by the Associated Press.
 “The Taliban is all over.
 They are going around creating fear.

-That breaks my heart because of all these years we have worked to raise the visibility of women, and now I’m telling my women in Afghanistan to shut up and disappear.
+“That breaks my heart because of all these years we have worked to raise the visibility of women and now I’m telling my women in Afghanistan to shut up and disappear.
 Their lives are in danger.”

-The Taliban, which dominated much of Afghanistan from 1996 until it was forced from power in 2001, staged so many executions and dismemberments at the city’s soccer stadium that when it was refurbished in 2008, a layer of soil over 1½-feet deep was reportedly removed to help ensure players weren’t treading on the blood and remains of former countrymen.
+The Taliban, who dominated much of Afghanistan from 1996 until they were forced from power in 2001, staged so many executions and dismemberments at the city’s soccer stadium that when it was refurbished in 2008, a layer of soil over one and a half feet deep was reportedly removed to help ensure that players weren’t treading on the blood and remains of former countrymen.

+Kimia Yousofi, a sprinter who was a flag bearer for Afghanistan at the Tokyo Olympics, said in an Instagram post Sunday that her homeland was “cruelly” left to again suffer under Taliban rule.

 Afghanistan’s only medals in Olympic history were 2008 and 2012 bronzes won in taekwondo by Rohullah Nikpai, who was cited as an inspiration by the 23-year-old Khudadadi.
 A silver medalist in 2016 at the inaugural African Para-Taekwondo Championships held in Egypt, she was unable to attend qualifying events for the 2020 Paralympics because of coronavirus restrictions and a lack of funding, but organizers for the Tokyo event extended her an invitation to participate.